Kiwi Campus

-Operations
+Operations and controversies

 Kiwi uses three kinds of robots: one to collect prepared orders from the restaurant, a semi-autonomous tricycle in which orders are sorted and taken most of the way to the delivery point, and a small four-wheeled "Kiwibot", which can carry up to five orders and four of which can fit aboard the tricycle, that navigates the last approximately 300 meters to the customer.
 The company claims an average delivery time of 27 minutes.
 The Kiwibots have digitally animated eyes; the customer gestures to cause the hatch to open.

 The delivery robots, which are manufactured in China and assembled in Berkeley, have approximately a cubic foot of cargo space.
-They have six cameras and binocular vision for navigation and hazard avoidance and are largely autonomous; human operators at the company's center in Bogotá monitor their progress at waypoints and take control when needed, such as when crossing streets.
+They have six cameras and binocular vision for navigation and hazard avoidance and are largely autonomous; human operators at the company's center in Medellín monitor their progress at waypoints and take control when needed, such as when crossing streets.
 They use artificial intelligence and machine learning, including deep learning, and autonomously modify their speed on sidewalks depending on the proximity of people.
 Initially an iPhone on top of the robot was the primary sensor, robots had to be trained with repeated runs on each route, and rough sidewalks caused problems for the small wheels, requiring careful human monitoring.
 When a robot encounters a serious problem, such as tampering or becoming lost because of imprecise GPS, the run is completed by a human on foot or on a Segway.

+However, there are controversies regarding how robots work.
+It was reported that Colombian employees operate the robots not just when they need to, but every 5 to 10 seconds, demystifying the miraculous functioning of the robot's artificial intelligence.
+The company pays Colombian workers $2/hour, much lower than minimum wage in the United States.
+The system relies on humans to pick up orders from off-campus restaurants and bring it to bots who only travel an average of 200 m.